spenczar/usb-next/README.md

 This is an implementation of an adapter to let you run a NeXT keyboard over USB.

-A great deal of credit goes to Limor Friedf, who [wrote a tutorial](https://learn.adafruit.com/usb-next-keyboard-with-arduino-micro/code) that I used heavily in my early versions of this code.
+A great deal of credit goes to Limor Fried, who [wrote a tutorial](https://learn.adafruit.com/usb-next-keyboard-with-arduino-micro/code) that I used heavily in my early versions of this code.
 Parts of that code are reused here under the BSD license.